Ruta 51, km 11, La Merced Chica, Salta

 House of Jasmines is a secluded inn originally opened by Robert Duvall and his Argentine wife.
-Demonstrating impeccable style and service, the edge–of–Salta ranch has higher rates and fewer movie stars visiting since Duvall sold it in 2008, but it is still in many ways the best hotel in Salta.
+Demonstrating impeccable style and service, the ranch has gotten bigger and better over the years and is now a Relais & Chateaux property.

-A good half-hour drive from Salta's center, but close to the airport, this 40–acre estancia in the countryside is no ordinary inn: it started as a ranch owned by actor Robert Duvall and later becoming a hotel the pillows were slept on by the likes of Brad Pitt and Richard Gere.
-It is now owned by Raoul and Stephanie Fenestraz, experienced hoteliers who also own Estancia el Colibri in Cordoba and several establishments in France.
+A good half-hour drive from Salta's center, but close to the airport, this 40–acre estancia in the countryside has never been an ordinary inn.
+It started as a ranch owned by actor Robert Duvall and later became a hotel the pillows were slept on by the likes of Brad Pitt and Richard Gere.
+The current owners are Raoul and Stephanie Fenestraz, experienced hoteliers who also own Estancia el Colibri in Cordoba, a hotel in Brazil and several establishments in France and Switzerland.

-The original designer––Florencia Pedraza––is Duvall's sister–in–law.
-The rambling collection of adobe–style buildings making up the ranch is reached by a road passing the airport and then disappearing into farms at the base of the mountains.
-The location is not exactly convenient, but apart from occasional landing planes, it is much more quiet than at the central Salta hotels.
-Check–in takes place wherever and drinks are served by a fireplace surrounded by horse–related prints, photos, and paintings.
-Several comfortable rooms branching off encourage reading, watching movies, or just staring at the mountains, making a stay feel much like one at the country house of a well-off friend.
+The rambling collection of adobe–style buildings making up the House of Jasmines estancia is reached by a road passing the airport and then disappearing into farms at the base of the mountains.
+The location is not exactly convenient, but it is several times quieterthan any of the central Salta hotels.

 The heated outdoor pool with sundeck, set in a clearing away from the house next to rose gardens, offers uninterrupted views of the surrounding countryside.
-Guests can hike or ride mountain bikes around the 300-acre property, passing by lime trees, olive trees, and of course plenty of jasmine plants.
+Guests can hike or ride mountain bikes around the property, passing by lime trees, olive trees, and of course plenty of jasmine plants.
 You may spot owls or other large birds when exploring.
-Horses graze on the property too, though you have to go off site for horseback riding though.
+Horses graze on the property too, though you have to go off site for horseback riding.

 The spa is surprisingly well–equipped for a hotel this size, with a range of treatments on offer, plus a steam bath and sauna.
-The staff can set up visits to wineries, downtown Salta, or outlying villages.
+The staff can set up visits to wineries, downtown Salta, or excursion tours to Cafayate or elsewhere.

 Accommodations in the seven original rooms are not flashy, but display a comfortable and homey style in keeping with the ranch theme.
-Painted and beadboard walls accompany jute rugs over stone tile, canopy beds, dressers, small writing desks, and simple chairs in muted colors.
-Red flannel blankets add a dash of color to the fabrics.
+Painted and beadboard walls accompany local rugs over stone tile, canopy beds, dressers, small writing desks, and simple chairs in muted colors.
+Blankets and throw pillows add a dash of color to the fabrics.
 Baths are either combo ones with a tub or shower–only ones with a walk–in closet instead.
-Robes and custom toiletries add a dash of luxury.
-If at all possible, reserve one of the two suites on the upper floor.
-They come with a balcony large enough for a small party.
-There are no TVs in the rooms themselves, but wireless Internet access is available throughout.
+Robes, fine linens, and custom toiletries add a luxurious feel.
+The downstairs rooms have a furnished terrace, while those on the upper floor share a balcony that is large enough for a party.
+There are no TVs in these rooms, but fast wireless Internet access is available throughout.

 Two newer stand–alone buildings have more spacious and plush accommodations.
-One contains three junior suites in a separate building, each with a sitting room and a terrace with a view.
+One contains three junior suites, each with a sitting room and a terrace with a view.
 A chalet of suites for families or couples traveling together has two bedrooms with their own baths and a living room between them.
 One can be rented out as a large suite with the living room as well.